CS-433/cs-433-project-2-still-no-idea/README.md

 `mask_to_submission.py` transforms the submission found in a `results` directory into a `submission.csv` file

+## Pretrained models
+`convmodel100.pth` contains the pretrained CNN with 100 epochs `modelUnet.txt` contains a link to get the pretrained UNet with 100 epochs.
+The file is too big for GitHub

 ## Results

 `results_cnn/` contains the predictions made by the CNN